hulkinBrain/docker-opencv2/README.md

 - Pillow
 - Virtualenv

+_Please check the requirements.txt for other libraries which get installed while running the Dockerfile_

 If you want to add more dependencies, you can make changes to the requirements file

 To test the docker image run the following command: